Mythos

 MYTHOS

-A constellation is a rope we throw across the void
+A constellation is a promise strung across the void

 The Threshold

-Stars are fires flung across an indifferent dark, burning only for themselves.
-The void never learnt your name.
-Your hand rises before you command it.
-You look up and throw a line across the black, anchoring this fire to that one.
+Stars are fires flung through an indifferent dark, each burning for itself.
+There, your name leaves no trace.
+Before you can choose, your hand rises.
+You draw a line across the black: this fire to that one.
 Hunter.
 Bear.
 Serpent in the south.
-The stars do not answer, but beneath your fingers, the scattered light pulls taut.
-Scattered fires take shape under your hand.
-In the naming, a pattern.
-In the pattern, direction.
-In the direction – home.
+The scattered light pulls taut.
+In the name, a shape; in the shape, a path; in the path, home.

 The Way